Rawalpindi: Rail

 Rawalpindi railway station in the Saddar neighbourhood serves as a stop along Pakistan's 1687 km-long Main Line-1 railway that connects the city to the port city of Karachi to Peshawar.
 The stations is served by the Awam Express, Hazara Express, Islamabad Express, Jaffar Express, Khyber Mail trains, and serves as the terminus for the Margalla Express, Mehr Express, Rawal Express, Pakistan Express, Subak Raftar Express, Green Line Express, Sir Syed Express, Subak Kharam Express and Tezgam trains.

 The entire Main Line-1 railway track between Karachi and Peshawar is to be overhauled at a cost of $3.65 billion for the first phase of the project, with completion by 2021.
 Upgrading of the railway line will permit train travel at speeds of 160 kilometres per hour, versus the average 60 to 105 km per hour speed currently possible on existing track.

 Air

 Rawalpindi is served by the Islamabad International Airport.
 The airport is located 21 km west of the city.
 It offers non-stop flights throughout Pakistan, as well as to the Middle East, Europe, North America, Central Asia, East Asia and Southeast Asia.

+Development Project

+Rawalpindi Ring Road

+The Rawalpindi Ring Road (RRR) is a 38.3 km, 6-lane controlled-access highway project, aimed at bypassing city traffic from Banth (N-5) to Thalian (M-2).
+Key developments include 12 bridges, 11 overpasses, and 10 subways, to boost economic activity and real estate in the region.

+Kutchery Chowk Remodelling

+The Kutchery Chowk Remodelling Project, a crucial Rs.
+14–19 billion initiative in Rawalpindi, aims to resolve chronic traffic congestion by building a signal-free corridor with flyovers and underpasses.
+It connects key routes including GT Road, Jhelum Road, and Saddar, improving traffic flow for over 200,000 daily vehicles.

+New underpasses are planned at Race Course Park, Army Graveyard Square, and Chairing Cross, complementing the Kutchery Chowk project.

+Dadocha Dam project

+The Dadocha Dam project, a major initiative to resolve Rawalpindi's water scarcity, is construction of Dam to meet the needs of the citizens of Rawalpindi.
+Located 25km from Rawalpindi, the Rs52.7B+ project with a supply of 35 MGD of water, include a recreation park, and create a migratory bird habitat.